 How To Create The Perfect XML Sitemap

-While Google and other search engines are getting better at finding pages on their own, sitemaps still help by effectively giving them more data about your web pages.
-There are many XML sitemap generators available for purchase, or even for free.
-They do what they’re supposed to – they crawl your site and spit out a properly formatted, static XML sitemap.
+While Google and other search engines are improving at finding pages with their crawlers, sitemaps still help by effectively giving them more data about your web pages.
+Many XML sitemap generators are available for purchase or even for free.
+Your CMS may already have one built in.
+These applications do what they’re supposed to – crawl your site and spit out a properly formatted, static XML sitemap.

-At the end of the day, the XML sitemap should only be exposing the URLs you actually want Google to see.
+The XML sitemap should only expose the URLs you want Google to know about.
 Nothing more, nothing less.
-The XML sitemap file is to help search engines get a data dump of all your important pages, to supplement what they haven’t found on their own.
+The XML sitemap file helps search engines get a data dump of all your important pages and supplement what they haven’t found on their own.
 In return, this allows these “unfound” pages to get found, crawled, and ideally (hopefully) rank within the search results.

 • Only pages that 200 (page found).
 No 404’s, redirects, 500 errors, etc.